-3. In order to file for divorce in Nevada, Nevada divorce laws require that your divorce documents state that you have been an actual resident of Nevada for a minimum of six weeks before filing your Nevada divorce.
-Nevada divorce laws also require that your divorce documents also state that you have the intent to live in Nevada for an indefinite period of time.
 The resident witness affidavit will state that the resident witness has seen you physically present in Nevada three to four times per week for the six weeks immediately preceding the divorce.
 As far as the residency of children, Nevada divorce laws, as per the Uniform Child Custody Jurisdiction Act, state that Nevada has no jurisdiction over children of the marriage until the children have resided in Nevada for at least six months.
 Now, even though children have not been in Nevada for six months, Nevada divorce laws still give the court jurisdiction over the marriage itself (provided the parent filing the divorce is a current resident) and therefore can grant a Nevada divorce, therefore dissolving the marriage.

 4. The Court can consider the wishes of a child of sufficient age and intelligence in determining physical custody of that child.
 However, Nevada divorce laws do not name a “magic” age when the child gets to unilaterally make that decision.
 Deference will be given by the Court to teenage discretion but the Court’s standard is always the best interest of the child.